Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 Hiking time: 1.5 hours

-Is there a better way to start your morning and wake your body up than with a hike?
+Is there a better way to start your morning and wake your body up than with an uphill hike on one of the most scenic trails?
 Not for me!
-And this particular hike was my fave in Cinque Terre, so boots on, let's hit the trail.
+And this particular hike was my fave in Cinque Terre's visit.

 Lovely views and a lovely path on the Sentiero Azzuro hike

-Again, even though it is rated as moderate, I get why some people might find it challenging—especially the first half, where you go uphill, could be a little harsh for some.
-You climb up the hill via stairs, pretty uneven most of the time—mind your steps, okay?
-Note you don’t have to roll all the way down from the cliff, you'll get your beach time later.
+Again, even though it is rated as moderate, I get why some people might find it challenging—especially the first half, where I went uphill, which could be a little harsh for some.
+I climbed up the hill via stairs, pretty uneven most of the time—mind your steps, okay?

-There is the reason why you should walk this hike early in the morning.
+There is a reason why I wanted to walk this hike early in the morning.
 Even though the temperature was about 25°C when we started it, it sure felt like 35°C—at least!
 Be armed with some strong-ass SPF and gallons of water.

-To enter this part of Sentiero Azzuro, you have to pay a hiking fee of €7.50/day or have the Cinque Terre Card.
-On the official website you can find out on which parts of the trail you need to pay a fee.
+To enter this part of Sentiero Azzuro, I had to pay a hiking fee of €7.50/day or have the Cinque Terre Card.
+On the official website, you can find out on which parts of the trail you need to pay a fee.

 Vernazza village

-A way better and funnier activity than fighting for your spot in the sun with the crowds is visiting the adventurous ruins of Castello Dorio atop a hill, where you can channel your inner princess or knight.
+A way better and funnier activity than fighting for my spot in the sun with the crowds was visiting the adventurous ruins of Castello Dorio atop a hill, where I could channel my inner knight.

 Castello Dorio

 The entrance is €2, but hey—it's money well spent.
-From the castle's terrace, you can admire the picturesque village and its colorful houses, the surrounding hills and sea.
-It's the perfect place for taking photos—another Instagram photo spot, I told you—enjoying a romantic sunset, or just soaking up the beauty of this unique corner of Italy.
+From the castle's terrace, I could admire the picturesque village and its colorful houses, the surrounding hills, and the sea.
+It's the perfect place for taking photos—another Instagram photo spot, I told you—enjoying a romantic sunset or just soaking up the beauty of this unique corner of Italy.

 Vernazza is also the only village with a natural harbor.
 For centuries, fishing and wine production were the only sources Vernazza could rely on.
-Lucky for you, that means you can enjoy wonderful fresh seafood and a tasty glass of wine there—the pride and joy of Italian cuisine.
+Lucky for us, that meant we could enjoy wonderful fresh seafood and a tasty glass of wine there—the pride and joy of Italian cuisine.

 To get to the next village, you can hike the rest of Sentiero Azzuro or take the train—you already know the drill.